-Following activiation and trafficking, STING is phosphorylated by ULK1 at Ser366 (Ser365 in mouse), which leads to STING inactivation and eventually lysosomal degredation (8).
+Following activation and trafficking, STING is phosphorylated by ULK1 at Ser366 (Ser365 in mouse), which leads to STING inactivation and eventually lysosomal degradation (8).

 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. Tween is a registered trademark of ICI Americas, Inc.

 |19781S||100 µl (10 western blots)||$ 297.0|